Bbioon/wc-purchase-orders/README.txt

 Yes, shop managers can conveniently review uploaded documents and approve orders directly from the WooCommerce order pages.

 == Changelog ==

+= 1.0.3 =
+* Added - Improve the security checks for deleting the uploaded purchase order file on checkout.
+* Added - Improvements to the styling of the purchase orders form on checkout.
+* Fixed - User profile meta key "wcpo_can_user_purchase_orders".

 = 1.0.2 =
 * Added - "Restrict to Specific Users" Setting: Added a checkbox to toggle gateway access between specific users (via profile) or all users; hides profile option when unchecked.
 Defaults to enabled (restricted) for compatibility.